hxxr/rpi-player/README.md

 \
 ...
 ## How to Write a Program
-**C programs written by the user which use player.c or regtool.c should be placed inside the root directory of this repository.
+**C programs written by the user which use player.c or driver.c should be placed inside the root directory of this repository.
 To compile them simply run `make` again.
 The Makefile automatically scans for new C source files.**

 ### Basic Usage
 player.c contains two basic functions, `queueAdd()` which loads notes to the player queue, and `queuePlay()` which plays whatever has been loaded into the queue.
 They are declared as such inside of player.h: